Types of Degrees Housing Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Housing, too.
-About 2.0% of those with this major are international students.
+Housing appeals to people across the globe.
+About 3.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 The median early-career salary of housing students with a bachelor’s degree is $39,450 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $36,050 (25th percentile) and $50,350 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a housing degree.

 Housing majors often go into careers where salaries can range from $52,700 to $59,120 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Housing

 Some careers associated with housing require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.